Dream3DLab/DMGO_analysis/code/CART_DMGO/README.txt

+# README

-## This readme explains the content of the code present here
+This document explains the purpose and content of the code files provided in this repository.

-### There are three different codes:
+## Overview of the Code Files

+- **T_Cells_n1**
-- T_cells_n1 : First batch of CART cells co-cultured with DMGO
+  Contains analysis for the first batch of CAR-T cells co-cultured with DMGO.

-- T_cells_n3: This includes 3 different experiments with CART exposed to DMGO, unexposed to DMGO and Ncam1 sorted CART
+- **T_Cells_n3**
+  Includes three separate experiments involving CAR-T cells:
+  1. CAR-T cells exposed to DMGO
+  2. CAR-T cells unexposed to DMGO
+  3. NCAM1-sorted CAR-T cells